Bubble Bobble: Bub and Bob are described as two Brontosaurus buddies.

 Fire Leo from Viewtiful Joe, despite being a lion actually doesn't even look like a lion at all.
 Joe actually calls him a dog, but he hates being referred to as such.

-The Pachycephalosaurus from the original looks more like a Prenocephale or a Stegoceras due to having a blunter snout.
+The Pachycephalosaurus looks more like a Prenocephale or a Stegoceras due to having a blunter snout.

 The Chasmosaurus from the second game more closely resembles a Triceratops.